-Modelled percentage of: adults testing positive for antibodies to SARS-CoV-2, adults who have received one or more doses of a COVID-19 vaccine; and fully vaccinated adults, regions in England, 7 December 2020 to 20 June 2021
+Modelled percentage of adults testing positive for antibodies to SARS-CoV-2, adults who have received one or more doses of a COVID-19 vaccine; and fully vaccinated adults, regions in England, 7 December 2020 to 4 July 2021

-- 1. All results are provisional and subject to revision. - These statistics refer to antibody tests and vaccinations in individuals living in the community, by which we mean private households.
+- 1. All results are provisional and subject to revision. - 2.
+These statistics refer to antibody tests and vaccinations in individuals living in the community, by which we mean private households.
 These figures exclude individuals in hospitals, care homes and/or other institutional settings. - 3.
 All estimates are subject to uncertainty, given that a sample is only part of the wider population.
-A credible interval gives an indication of the uncertainty of an estimate from data analysis.
-95% credible intervals are calculated so that there is a 95% probability of the true value lying in the interval. - 4.
+A credible interval gives an indication of the uncertainty of an estimate from data analysis. - 4.
 The denominators used for vaccinations are the total people in the sample at that particular time point, then post-stratified by the mid-year population estimate. - 5.
 Our estimates of vaccination are provided for context alongside our antibodies estimates but are likely to be different from the official figures.
 The daily official government figures provide the recorded actual numbers of vaccines against SARS-CoV-2 issued.

-4 .
-Percentage of adults testing positive for COVID-19 antibodies and percentage of adults vaccinated against COVID-19 by grouped age in England, Wales, Northern Ireland and Scotland
+5. Percentage of adults testing positive for COVID-19 antibodies and percentage of adults vaccinated against COVID-19 by grouped age in England, Wales, Northern Ireland and Scotland

-Our survey shows that in recent weeks up to the week beginning 14 June 2021:
+Our survey shows that in recent weeks up to the week beginning 28 June 2021: In England and Northern Ireland, the percentage of adults testing positive for antibodies continued to increase in those aged between 25 and 49 years.

-- In England and Northern Ireland, the percentage of adults testing positive for antibodies continued to increase in those aged between 25 and 49 years. - In Wales and Scotland, the percentage of adults testing positive for antibodies continued to increase in those aged between 16 and 49 years. - Across all four UK countries, estimates of the percentage testing positive for antibodies remain high for those aged 35 years and over.
+In Wales and Scotland, the percentage of adults testing positive for antibodies continued to increase in those aged between 16 and 49 years.

+Across all four UK countries, estimates of the percentage testing positive for antibodies remain high for those aged 25 and over.

 Antibody positivity increases with age, with the highest percentage testing positive for antibodies in the older age groups and lowest among the youngest groups across the four UK countries; this reflects the age prioritisation in vaccination programmes in place across the UK.
 The percentage of adults who reported they have received at least one dose of a coronavirus (COVID-19) vaccine is lowest in the younger age groups but is increasing.
-Across the four UK countries, the estimated percentage of adults aged 25 to 34 years who have received one or more doses of a coronavirus (COVID-19) vaccination ranged from 75.7% to 79.6% - this has increased sharply since the end of May.
+Across the four UK countries, the estimated percentage of adults aged 25 to 34 years who have received one or more doses of a coronavirus (COVID-19) vaccination ranged from 78.3 to 87.7% - this has increased sharply since the end of May.